chaoxu0512/chaoxu0512.github.io/_posts/paper and book/2021-08-18-paper-been-read.md

     - Paper and Book
 ---

+(33) 2021-08-24:

+- Inverse Design and 3D Printing of a Metalens on an Optical Fiber Tip for Direct Laser Lithography

 (32) 2021-08-21:

 - Sub-micrometre accurate free-form optics by three-dimensional printing on single-mode fibres (Not finished)